126 (number)

 126 (one hundred [and] twenty-six) is the natural number following 125 and preceding 127.

 In mathematics

 As the binomial coefficient $\tbinom{9}{4}$, 126 is a central binomial coefficient, and in Pascal's Triangle, it is a pentatope number.
-126 is a sum of two cubes, and since 125 + 1 it is σ3(5), 126 is the fifth value of the sum of cubed divisors function.
+126 is a sum of two cubes, and since 125 + 1 is σ3(5), 126 is the fifth value of the sum of cubed divisors function.

 126 is the fifth $\mathcal{S}$-perfect Granville number, and the third such not to be a perfect number.
 Also, it is known to be the smallest Granville number with three distinct prime factors, and perhaps the only such Granville number.

 126 is a pentagonal pyramidal number and a decagonal number.
 126 is also the different number of ways to partition a decagon into even polygons by diagonals, and the number of crossing points among the diagonals of a regular nonagon.